TariqAHassan/EasyMoney/docs/README.rst

 Options
 '''''''

-It's easy to explore the terminology EasyMoney understands.
+It's easy to explore the terminology understood by `EasyPeasy`, as well as the dates for which data is available, with `options()`.

-The following can be used interchangeably:

--  Region Names (as they appear in ``options()``)
--  ISO Alpha2 Codes
--  ISO Alpha3 Codes
--  Currency Codes

 .. code:: python